Here is a mental health consumer's personal history. The patient gets treatment or support for a mental disorder.

 Background

-Harassment and assault in the workplace led to a nervous breakdown.
+Harassment and assault at work led to a nervous breakdown.
 It exacerbated my conscientious tendency.
 Leaving me with OCD, and post traumatic symptoms.
 It left me anxious about Kafkaesque bureaucracy and angry at the system.

-The flashbacks were controlled by psychological treatment and continued to be relieved by high-dose medication.
+Psychological treatment controlled the flashbacks.
+High-dose medication continued to relieve them.
 However, the course of the anxiety disorder continued to progress.
 Some depression began to set in.

 So I remain disabled.
-I was medically retired, to avoid exacerbating my depression.
-Because mental health consumers continue to experience stigma and victimisation.
+I was medically retired, to avoid worsening my depression.
+As mental health consumers continue to experience stigma and victimisation.

 Journal article